MCP Integration Guide

 Learn how to connect Workunit to your development tools using the Model Context Protocol (MCP)

-Last updated: January 2025
+Last updated: December 2025

 Overview

 The Model Context Protocol (MCP) allows AI development tools to access Workunit directly.
-Once connected, AI assistants can create workunits, manage tasks, link assets, and track your development work—all without leaving your editor or chat interface.
+Once connected, AI assistants can create workunits, manage tasks, organize projects, link assets, and track your development work—all without leaving your editor or chat interface.

 Prerequisites